dimajix/flowman/docs/cookbook/execution-phases.md

 ```
 This will run the corresponding lifecycle with the phases `VALIDATE`, `CREATE`, `BUILD` and `VERIFY`.

 But what happens in the case of an incident where some days have not been processed correctly?
-Of course you could
+Of course, you could
 simply restart `flowexec` with the corresponding parameters.
 But you can also instruct Flowman to run a whole date
 range with a single invocation:
 ```shell